gromacs/gromacs/docs/user-guide/environment-variables.rst

 ``GMX_FORCE_UPDATE``
         update forces when invoking ``mdrun -rerun``.

-``GMX_FORCE_CUDA_AWARE_MPI``
+``GMX_FORCE_GPU_AWARE_MPI``
-        Override the result of build- and runtime CUDA-aware MPI detection and force the use of direct GPU MPI communication.
-Aimed at cases where the user knows that the MPI library is CUDA-aware, but |GROMACS| is not able to detect this.
+        Override the result of build- and runtime GPU-aware MPI detection and force the use of direct GPU MPI communication.
+Aimed at cases where the user knows that the MPI library is GPU-aware, but |GROMACS| is not able to detect this.
+Note that only CUDA builds support such functionality.

 ``GMX_FORCE_UPDATE_DEFAULT_GPU``
         Force update to run on the GPU by default, overriding the ``mdrun -update auto`` option.
 Works similar to setting